 GM Cheng Jin Cai also mentioned that All Wu Tai Chi involves the compact movements of New Frame aka Small Frame of Tai Chi

-Chen Tai Chi even includes many aspect of Bagua too which most masters do NOT know except GM Cheng Jin Cai, who revealed this to his earlier generation of students.
+Chen Tai Chi even includes many aspect of Bagua too that most masters do NOT know except GM Cheng Jin Cai, who revealed this to his earlier generation of students.
 He even made many of us practice the Bagua stepping of Chen Tai Chi.

 Sun Tai Chi is a combination of Tai Chi plus Xing Yi.